-- 1. Individuals should have a clear line of sight between what they do and what they will get for doing it (see Figure 50.1).
-This expresses the essence of expectancy theory: that motivation only takes place when people expect that their effort and contribution will be rewarded.
-The reward should be clearly and closely linked to accomplishment or effort people know what they will get if they achieve defined and agreed targets or standards and can track their performance against them. - 2.
-Rewards are worth having. - 3.
-Fair and consistent means are available for measuring or assessing performance, competence, contribution or skill. - 4.
-People must be able to influence their performance by changing their behaviour and developing their competences and skills. - 5.
-The reward should follow as closely as possible the accomplishment that generated it.
+- Individuals should have a clear line of sight between what they do and what they will get for doing it.
+A line of sight model adapted from Lawler (1988) is shown in Figure 47.2.
+The concept expresses the essence of expectancy theory: that motivation only takes place when people expect that their effort and contribution will be rewarded.
+The reward should be clearly and closely linked to accomplishment or effort - people know what they will get if they achieve defined and agreed targets or standards and can track their performance against them. - The rewards are worth having. - Fair and consistent means are available for measuring or assessing performance, competence, contribution or skill. - People must be able to influence their performance by changing their behaviour and developing their competences and skills. - The reward should follow as closely as possible the accomplishment that generated it.

-Figure 50.1 Line of sight model
+Figure 47.2 Line of sight model

 These are ideal requirements and few schemes meet them in full.
-That is why individual or team contingent pay arrangements as described below can often promise more than they deliver.
+That is why individual contingent pay arrangements as described below can often promise more than they deliver.